Menu

 Reading

 We teach Reading through the Destination Reader scheme at Oaklands.
 Children will be learning the reading skills of prediction, inference, clarification, evaluation, questioning and making links.
-This term we will be reading 'The Extraordinary Life of Mary Seacole'.

 Maths: